emgong/double-takes/app/posts/2017-04-17-makefile-usability-tips.md

 # The Makefile

-Make has been around for a [long time](https://en.wikipedia.org/wiki/Make_(software).
+Make has been around for a <a href="https://en.wikipedia.org/wiki/Make_(software)">long time</a>.
 It has some neat features but it's not always the friendliest to neophytes.
 Imagine you have a new developer joining your team, and your project has a Makefile that looks something like this:

 ```Makefile
 VERSION ?= $(shell cat VERSION)